Fact Checking Wisconsin School Choice Opponents

 Choice opponents enlist academic ideologues to give the appearance of credibility to their false attacks.
 A prominent example is Josh Cowen, on leave from Michigan State University, who will be featured in January at the state convention of the Wisconsin Public Education Network.

-Jill Underly, Wisconsin’s Superintendent of Public Instruction, will join him.
+Jill Underly, Wisconsin’s Superintendent of Public Instruction, will be featured at a Happy Hour event following the panel where Josh Cowen will be present.
 Cowen and Underly can be expected to offer a narrative against school choice that opponents will rely on in the forthcoming legislative session.

 Cowen’s affiliations and financial backing raise questions about his scholarly independence.
 He was warmly greeted this year at the annual convention of the American Federation of Teachers, where AFT President Randi Weingarten announced, “We have just started a new organization that Josh is going to be leading.”
 Cowen also is a Senior Fellow at the Education Law Center, whose major funders include the two largest teachers’ unions.